U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Results and discussion

 For comparison, we also evaluate strongly supervised variants of our proposed method in data-limited scenarios.
-When trained with only 100 paired dry and reverberant samples, the BiLSTM dereverberation model exhibits markedly poor performance, failing to generalize effectively.
-Furthermore, even when trained on a strongly annotated out-of-domain dataset of synthetic RIRs, the model does not surpass the WPE baseline when evaluated on real RIRs.
-These findings suggest that leveraging a small number of in-domain annotations to pre-train the acoustic analyzer, followed by unsupervised training of the dereverberation model, yields superior performance compared to directly training a strongly supervised dereverberation model under data-limited or mismatched conditions.
+Unless trained with the full dataset, the BiLSTM dereverberation model exhibits markedly poor performance, failing to generalize effectively.
+Utilizing the same strongly-supervised BiLSTM dereverberation model in a DNN-WPE framework allows to improve the performance of this baseline, but, in the lowest-resource scenario, fails to significantly outperform our proposed unsupervised dereverberation method on all metrics except WB-PESQ.

+These findings suggest that leveraging a small number of in-domain annotations to pre-train the acoustic analyzer, followed by unsupervised training of the dereverberation model, yields superior performance compared to directly training a strongly supervised dereverberation model under data-limited conditions.

 In conclusion, our most efficient approach consists in pre-training an acoustic analyzer using the parameter matching loss on a dataset of 100 pairs of reverberant signals and acoustic parameters data, and use this frozen acoustic analyzer to train a dereverberation model using our proposed reverberation matching loss.